microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/nomfaonroleactivationalertincident.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an alert incident that is triggered if roles do not require multi-factor authentication for activation.
-Without multi-factor authentication, privileged roles can be activated more easily by compromised users.
+Represents the details of an alert incident that is triggered if roles do not require multi-factor authentication for activation.

 Inherits from [unifiedRoleManagementAlertIncident](../resources/unifiedrolemanagementalertincident.md).